phpeso/doc/source/install.rst

 Version notes:

 * Alpha series: 0.1.x, ...
-0.8.x—Unstable to use
+0.8.x.
+Unstable to use
-* Beta series: 0.9.x, 0.10.x, ...—Stable to use but interfaces may rapidly change
+* Beta series: 0.9.x, 0.10.x, ...
+Stable to use but interfaces may rapidly change
-* Release series: 1.x—Expected in July or August 2025
+* Release series: 1.x.
+Expected in July or August 2025

 Available integrations: